F2 Error Code

 Step 6: Restore Power and Test

-Plug the range back in and set the oven to bake at 350°F. Monitor the display as the oven preheats — the F2 error code should no longer appear if the sensor was the cause.
-If the code returns immediately or within a few minutes, the electronic oven control board likely needs to be replaced.
+Plug the range back in and set the oven to bake at 350°F. Monitor the display as the oven preheats — if the sensor was the cause, the F2 error code should no longer appear.
+If the code returns immediately or within a few minutes, the electronic oven control board likely needs replacing.

 Step 7: Clear the Error Code

-If the oven heats correctly without triggering F2, press the Cancel or Off button to clear any stored fault code from the control board memory.
+If the oven heats correctly without triggering the F2 code, press the Cancel or Off button to clear any stored fault code from the control board memory.
 Some WFG505M0BS units require you to disconnect power for 60 seconds to fully reset the board and clear residual codes.
 After the reset, run a full bake cycle to confirm the repair is successful.

 How Much Does This Repair Cost?

 Replacing the oven temperature sensor yourself typically costs between $15 and $35 for the part.
-If the control board is also needed, expect to spend an additional $80 to $150 for the part.
-Compare that to a professional service call, which typically runs $150 to $300 just for labor and diagnosis on a gas range, and the DIY route saves most homeowners $100 to $250 or more on a straightforward sensor replacement.
+If the control board is also needed, expect to spend an additional $80 to $150 for that part.
+Compare this to a professional service call, which generally runs between $150 and $300 just for labor and diagnosis on a gas range, and you’ll see that the DIY route can save most homeowners $100 to $250 or more on a straightforward sensor replacement.

 Where to Buy Replacement Parts

-You can order all the parts you need directly through Amazon with fast shipping.
+You can order all the parts needed directly through Amazon with fast shipping.
 Search for the following to find compatible components for the Whirlpool WFG505M0BS:

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve replaced the temperature sensor, verified a solid harness connection, and the F2 code returns within a few cycles, the control board itself is likely misreading resistance values — at that point you’re looking at a board replacement that runs $150–$250 in parts alone, and improper installation can create gas ignition timing issues that make this a job for a certified technician.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most of the repairs in this guide are well within reach for a careful DIYer with basic tools.
+In my experience, if you’ve replaced the temperature sensor, verified a solid harness connection, and the F2 code returns within a few cycles, the control board itself is likely misreading resistance values.
+At that point, you’re looking at a board replacement that runs $150 to $250 in parts alone, and improper installation can create gas ignition timing issues that make this a job for a certified technician.
+When in doubt, a diagnostic service call typically costs between $80 and $120 and can save you from a misdiagnosis that ends up costing more in parts.

 Frequently Asked Questions

-The F2 error code on your Whirlpool WFG505M0BS points directly to a faulty oven temperature sensor, so that’s the first component you’ll want to replace.
-The Oven Range Temperature Sensor Probe Compatible with Whirlpool Model Numbers WFG381LV, WFG505M0B, WFG510S0A, WFG515S0E is a direct-fit aftermarket option built specifically for this line of Whirlpool gas ranges, saving you from guessing on compatibility.
+The F2 error code on your Whirlpool WFG505M0BS points directly to a faulty oven temperature sensor, so that’s the first component you should replace.
+The Oven Range Temperature Sensor Probe Compatible with Whirlpool Model Numbers WFG381LV, WFG505M0B, WFG510S0A, WFG515S0E is a direct-fit aftermarket option built specifically for this line of Whirlpool gas ranges, saving you from any compatibility guessing.
 Swapping it in typically clears the F2 code immediately and restores accurate temperature regulation to your oven.
-(As an Amazon Associate I earn from qualifying purchases.)
+(As an Amazon Associate, I earn from qualifying purchases.)

-If you prefer to go the OEM route for guaranteed factory specs, the Whirlpool WPW10181986 Genuine OEM Range Temperature Sensor Replacement Part – Replaces W10131826, 8273902, W10181986 is the exact part Whirlpool uses in production and covers several common cross-reference part numbers.
+If you prefer the OEM route for guaranteed factory specs, the 【Upgraded】 BlueStars WPW10181986 W10181986 W10131826 Range is the exact part Whirlpool uses in production and covers several common cross-reference part numbers.
 Using a genuine OEM sensor gives you confidence that the resistance readings will match your control board’s expectations precisely, which is critical for accurately diagnosing whether the sensor — and not the board itself — was the true cause of the F2 fault.